NikBcoding/War/README.md

 NEXT STEPS

-I want to inclide some sound, include more pokemon, add some minor 	animations that shows a pokeball fly when a card is being drawn, as 	well as showing cartoon face of Ash Ketchum; either have a happy 	face or a sad face depending on if he won or lost.
+I want to include some sound, include more pokemon, add some minor animations that shows a pokeball fly when a card is being drawn, as 	well as showing cartoon face of Ash Ketchum; either have a happy face or a sad face depending on if he won or lost.